vekatze/neut/book/src/on-executing-types.md

 The first thing to note is that the values of an ADT must be able to be discarded/copied using a closed function (since all the types in Neut are compiled into closed functions).
 This means the information about `a` in `list(a)` must be contained in the values.

-The second thing to note is that all the constructors of an ADT share the same allocation size.
-The runtime reserves enough space for the largest constructor payload, together with the data arguments and the discriminant.
+The second thing to note is that all the constructors of an ADT share the same allocation size: the size of its largest constructor.

 For `list(a)`, this means every value occupies 4 words: